 Franchising has been constantly developing in Italy over the last 30 years, and is increasingly becoming a profitable investment for foreign franchisors.
-Italy represents an important market, with nearly 60 million people, most of whom have a high standard of living compared to many other countries.
+Italy represents an important world market, with nearly 60 million people, most of whom have a high standard of living compared to many other countries.

-Apart from the specific Italian franchise regulations, key general cultural legal aspects that should be carefully considered include the following.
+Apart from the specific Italian franchise regulations, key general cultural and legal aspects that should be carefully considered include the following.

 Although considerable degree of liberalization has been introduced in Italy in the recent years, Italian labor law is still highly protective for employees, in comparison to many other foreign countries.
 Careful attention to labor Law aspects is highly recommended.